LinuxProgramador/Hash_crackV2/README.md

 ## Features

 1. Multi-processing for optimal performance on multi-core systems
-2. Custom dictionary generation using crunch, including combined rule-based and mask-based attacks (option 3)
+2. Custom dictionary generation using crunch, including combined rule-based and mask-based attacks
 3. Ability to crack ZIP and RAR archive passwords using integrated third-party tools
 4. Support for hybrid attacks, including rules, masks, and blended password lists
 5. Fast and simple command-line interface